groonga/groonga/doc/source/reference/commands/select.rst

 ``drilldown_offset``
 """"""""""""""""""""

-It specifies offset to determine range of drilldown output records.
+Specifies offset to determine range of drilldown output records.
 Offset is zero-based. ``--drilldown_offset 1`` means output range is started from the 2nd record.